derekburgess/jaws/README.md

 JAWS also uses Neo4j graph database.
 You can setup and run neo4j locally using, https://neo4j.com/product/developer-tools/ -- The scripts all point to the default setup, but are env variables, so configure:

+### Local/Neo4j Developer Tools

 - `LOCAL_NEO4J_URI` (typically... bolt://localhost:7687)
 - `LOCAL_NEO4J_USERNAME` (default: neo4j)
 - `LOCAL_NEO4J_PASSWORD` (you set)

+### Neo4j Docker Container

+Alternatively you can use the Neo4j Docker Image.
+To do so, run `docker build -t neojawsdbms .` from the JAWS root directory.
+Then run `docker run --name captures -p 7474:7474 -p 7687:7687 neojawsdbms`. `-t neojawsdbms` tags the container as such, where `--name captures` is a specific container with the `captures` database running.
+I'll probably expand on this later to be more effecient.
+With the docker container running, everything should work out of the box.
+You can also connect to it using the Neo4j developer-tools and browser, its all very easy, so I wont explain here.

+### Additional Services

 To use `neonet`: [ipinfo](https://ipinfo.io/), `neotransform`: [OpenAI](https://platform.openai.com/overview), or [Hugging Face](https://huggingface.co/bigcode/starcoder2-15b) `transformers`, you will also need to sign up for those accounts and create env variables for: